 What are the Basics?

 The Michigan Math and Science Scholars program is designed to offer a pre-college experience exposing students to a breadth of curricula offered at the University of Michigan while introducing high school students to current developments and research in the sciences.
 The program is open to any high school rising sophomore, junior or, senior from around the world!
-Three 2-week sessions are offered; students are given the opportunity to attend one or two sessions.
+Three 2-week sessions are offered; students are given the opportunity to attend one, two or all three sessions.
 Click here to apply!

-MMSS features small 15-student classes taught by University of Michigan professors, as well as other outstanding affiliated instructors from across the country.
+MMSS features small 15-student classes taught by University of Michigan faculty.
 Students take only one class per session and spend the majority of the day working with their class.

 What Kind of Courses are Available?